Phileosopher/commonplace/computers-programming-basics2_.md

 ### Commenting

 You may need to leave a note for yourself.
 Or, maybe you want to inform anyone editing the code later about something.
-You might want to clean up the code later and need to clarify that you have no clue how to defeat the arcane monstrosity your Project Manager gave you.
+You might want to clean up the code later and need to clarify that you have no clue how to parse the arcane monstrosity your Project Manager gave you.

 Whatever the case, you'll need to comment on the code: